What is the UK’s favourite cuisine? (Survey & Infographic)Data Insights 24 February 2017

 But where does the UK like to spend its money the most: Chinese food?
 Indian dining?
 Takeout pizza?
 And does that change depending on gender, region, and whether people are sitting down for a meal or getting it delivered to the door?

-Using our card machine data of restaurants, takeaways and fast-food places, plus a UK-wide survey of 2,000 people, we found out what Britain’s favourite takeaway and restaurant cuisine is – and discovered some other interesting facts along the way.
+Using our card machine data of restaurants, takeaways and fast-food places that are taking card payments with us, plus a UK-wide survey of 2,000 people, we found out what Britain’s favourite takeaway and restaurant cuisine is – and discovered some other interesting facts along the way.

 The winners are…